guiuiy/cse15l-lab-reports/lab3.md

 $ grep -n 'you' technical/government/About_LSC
 grep: technical/government/About_LSC: Is a directory
 ```

-For `-n` in addition with `grep`, it outputs the line that has the keyword or phrase in it along with the line number, and this is useful if we want to know which lines contain the certain keyword or phrase.

 For all command options, I learned them from: [Link](https://www.oreilly.com/library/view/macintosh-terminal-pocket/9781449328962/re39.html)